cheqd/product-docs/veramo-sdk-for-cheqd/did-operations/create-subject-did.md

-# Create a new subject DID with did:key
+# Create an off-ledger DID for credential subjects with Veramo CLI

-## Overview

 This tutorial offers step-by-step guidance on how to create a subject DID to be used for a holder that will receive a Verifiable Credentials, using the Veramo SDK for cheqd.